 - Medications and surgery: using weight loss medications to help manage appetite and maintain a calorie deficit, or receiving bariatric surgery to restrict the amount of food the stomach can hold

 Over 70% of Americans are overweight or obese, and that proportion is expected to reach 75% in a decade.
-Over half of this group report trying to lose weight, and over $60 billion is spent every year on weight loss products and services.
+Over half of this group report trying to lose weight, and billions of dollars are spent every year on weight loss products and services.
 Since it doesn’t seem to be helping, I assumed that:

 - Weight loss efficacy must be quite poor for almost all interventions